 I am pleased to report that on Monday, August 27th the California Assembly approved the new three-foot passing bill by a 54-24 vote after a heated and lengthy debate.
-The preceeding try to pass this law was Senate Bill 910 which I discussed back in September 2011, and which was vetoed by Governor Brown.
+The preceding try to pass this law was Senate Bill 910 which I discussed back in September 2011, and which was vetoed by Governor Brown.
 Hopefully, the reasons for his veto have been addressed in the new bill.

-After this new pro-bicycle bill, otherwise known as Senate Bill 1464, becomes reconciled with matching State Senate bill, it will land back on the Governor's desk for signature or veto.
+After this new pro-bicycle bill, otherwise known as Senate Bill 1464, becomes reconciled with matching State Senate bill, it will land back on the Governor’s desk for signature or veto.
 The California bicycle community is hopeful this bill will become California law.
-As a California Bicycle Accident Attorney, I try to stay involved in bike advocacy, largely through membership in organizations, including the Marin County Bicycle Coalition, San Francisco Bicycle Coalition and Silicon Valley Bicycle Coalition.
+As a California Bicycle Accident Attorney, I try to stay involved in bike advocacy, largely through membership in organizations, including the Marin County Bicycle Coalition, San Francisco Bicycle Coalition, and Silicon Valley Bicycle Coalition.

 We try to improve bicycle safety by spreading the word to as many cyclists as possible so that we can, as a community, help reduce the number of bicycle injuries.
-Bicyclists are at constant risk riding along side motorists, particularly when being passed.
-This three-foot passing bill should help to reduce bicycle accidents since the current law allows motorists to pass bicyclists and within a so-called "safe distance" in proximity to the bicycle.
+Bicyclists are at constant risk riding alongside motorists, particularly when being passed.
+This three-foot passing bill should help to reduce bicycle accidents since the current law allows motorists to pass bicyclists and within a so-called “safe distance” in proximity to the bicycle.